 - Using ovulation tests

-Although a basal body temperature chart is one of the most accurate methods you can rely on to determine your ovulation day, it is not error-free.
-Also, if you are trying to determine your ovulation day by checking the levels of luteinising hormone in your urine (like you do use an ovulation test), you might not know the exact day.
+Although a basal body temperature chart is one of the most accurate methods you can rely on to determine your ovulation day, it is not error-free, and neither is checking the levels of luteinising hormone in your urine.

 Understanding what stage you are at in your menstrual cycle is key to falling pregnant.
 With that in mind, it makes sense to shop for affordable and accessible fertility products in bulk at Fertility2Family.